codersharma2001/Pandora-Finance-Assignment/README.md

+# Pandora Finance Assignment for Setting-up and Creating the Solver in Cow Protocol

+## Introduction
+In this assignment we are going to build the solver from scratch and connect it to the orderbook.
+We will be using the solver template provided by Cow Protocol.
+The solver template is a python based solver that can be used to build a solver for any asset pair.

-# Setup Project
+## Setup Project

-Clone this repository
+## Clone this repository

 ```sh
 git clone git@github.com:cowprotocol/solver-template-py.git